vmware-archive/photon-controller/agent/README.md

 ## Pre-requisites

 ### Devbox
-Photon devbox contains everything needed to develop, test and build python agent.
+Photon devbox contains everything needed to develop, test and build agent agent.

 See [here](../devbox-photon) for details of how to use Photon devbox.